dirigeants/klasa/tutorials/CreatingFinalizers.md

 ## Existing finalizers

-Komada has two preinstalled finalizers: `commandCooldown` and `commandlogging`.
+Klasa has two preinstalled finalizers: `commandCooldown` and `commandlogging`.

 ### commandCooldown

-This finalizer applies the cooldown from the commands' `exports.conf.cooldown` (if exists and its value is above `0`).
+This finalizer applies the cooldown from the commands' `Command.cooldown` (if exists and its value is above `0`).

 ### commandlogging

-This finalizer, unlike commandCooldown, it's only run if the property `cmdLogging` of your Komada's configs is set to `true`.
+This finalizer, unlike commandCooldown, it's only run if the property `cmdLogging` of your Klasa's client configs is set to `true`.
 It prints in the cmd prompt the command run, where, the user who ran it, and the time it took to process the command.